SEV311 - Air and Noise Pollution and Control

 |Scheduled learning activities - campus||

-2 x 1 hour classes per week, 1 x 2 hour seminar per week.
+2 x 1 hour online content per week (recordings provided), 1 x 2 hour seminar per week.

 All students must attend and participate in practical activities for this unit at scheduled sessions during the trimester.